Kimberley (Western Australia): Save the Kimberley campaign

-The local Kimberley community led a campaign to stop a proposal to industrialise the Kimberley coast at James Price Point 50km north of Broome.
+The local Kimberley community led a campaign to stop a proposal to industrialise the Kimberley coast at James Price Point 50 km north of Broome.
 Woodside Energy, with Joint Venture partners BHP, Chevron, Shell and BP along with the Barnett Liberal-National Coalition Government of Australia, sought to build the largest gas refineries in the world on the Kimberley coast.
 The local community rejected the proposal given the enormous damage it would've caused.

 Organisations and groups that were involved in the campaign included the Goolarabooloo people, the Broome Community No Gas Campaign, Environs Kimberley, Save the Kimberley, The Wilderness Society, Sea Shepherd and Australian Conservation Foundation.

 The campaign received support from public figures such as John Butler, Clare Bowditch, Missy Higgins, Jimmy Barnes, Paul Kelly and former leader of the Australian Greens, Bob Brown.

 On 5 October 2012, a concert was held at Federation Square in Melbourne, Australia, to raise awareness of the campaign; the protest event attracted approximately 6,000 people.

 On 24 February 2013, an estimated 20,000 people gathered for a charity concert in Fremantle, Western Australia to raise awareness and funds to help protect the Kimberley, with performances from Ball Park Music, Missy Higgins, and John Butler.

-Woodside and its Joint Venture partners withdrew from the project on April 12, 2013.
+Woodside and its Joint Venture partners withdrew from the project on 12 April 2013.